defndaines/kiroku/countries-read.md

 a most recent or best selection to keep things simple.
 Any country where I’ve read more than ten books I’ll mark with a star (\*).

+My definitions here are a little loose.
 Where possible, I want the author to be from the country in question, but the work doesn’t have to be translated to qualify.
-When not born in the country, ideally the book should take place in the country in question.
+When the author was not born in the country, ideally the book should take place in the country in question.
 For non-fiction, the book needs to be about the country, regardless of author’s origin.
+Some authors get a little difficult to place, like Isabel Allende, who was born in Peru but is Chilean (and now American) by citizenship.

 For inspiration on completing the list, can check out resources like [Every Country’s Highest-Rated Book by a Local